Book of Mormon Nuggets

 Joseph Smith certainly had no access to information from Elephantine, and could not have known about the scrolls that would not be discovered until nearly a hundred years after 1 Nephi was translated.
 Had he relied on information available in his day, he would have been wise to stick with the generally accepted idea that Jerusalem was the only place where Jews would build a temple.
 But, following a pattern that is starting to become commonplace, what might have seemed like a stupid blunder in the past now has been given plausibility from newly discovered information from the ancient world.
 Ancient Jews could and did build a Jewish temple outside of Jerusalem.

 Elephantine and the New World are not the only places where temples outside of Jerusalem were built.
 Other Jews in Egypt also built a temple at Leontopolis, known as the Temple of Onias.
-See the article, "Leontopolis" by Richard Gottheil and Samuel Krauss, available online at JewishEncyclopedia.com.
+See, for example, the Wikipedia article, "Land of Onias" and its section on the "Jewish temple at Leontopolis."
+Also see the article, "Leontopolis" by Richard Gottheil and Samuel Krauss, available online at JewishEncyclopedia.com.
 Though they seem unaware of the temple at Elephantine when they state that Leontopolis was "the only place outside of Jerusalem where sacrifices were offered," it was clearly a place where temple sacrifices were offered.
 This was not an act of rebellion, but apparently a necessary result of the extensive diaspora of the Jews.
 The authors state that:

 More significant are the indications that the -yahu names are "certainly a token of a changed inner Judaean relationship of Yhwh."
 "This practice," Torczyner suggests, "is in some way parallel to ... the first reformation by Moses"; what we have in the predominance of -yahu names reflects "the act of general reformation inaugurated by King Josiah (Yoshiyahu) [the father of Zedekiah]" (2 Kings 22 and 23) [Torczyner, p.
 29].
 Another interesting coincidence: A Book of Mormon king 450 years after Lehi undertook a general reformation of the national constitution and revival of the religious life of the people.
 He and his brothers had been rigorously trained by their father, King Benjamin, "in all the language of his fathers, that thereby they might become men of understanding," familiar with the writings of the ancient prophets and also "concerning the records which were engraven on the plates of brass," without which records, he tells them, "even our fathers would have dwindled in unbelief."
 "And now, my sons, I would that ye should remember to search them diligently, that ye may profit thereby ..." etc. (Mosiah 1:2,3,5,7).
 Fittingly, this king named his eldest son, the great reforming king, Mosiah, suggesting both the early reform of Moses and its later imitation by Josiah.
 This would be altogether too much of a coincidence were it not that the Book of Mosiah supplies the information that fully accounts for the resemblances when it explains just how Nephite names and customs were preserved intact in the transplanting of cultures from the Old World to the New.
 Lehi's ties to the Yahvist tradition are reflected in the only female name given in his history, that of his wife, Sariah; such feminine names turn up at Elephantine--Mibtahyah, though in female names the yahu element usually comes first [Torczyner, p.
 27-28].